pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ### Inspecting Components available to author Supply Chains

-1. As a Platform Engineer, you want to know which components are available  to use in you SupplyChain.
+1. As a Platform Engineer, you want to know which components are available  to use in your SupplyChain.
 Run:

     ```console